davinov/gulp-book/example/styles.md

   .on 'error', gutil.log
 ```

-## Using SASS
+## Using Sass
-If you feel more like using [SASS](http://sass-lang.com/), it's basically the same, except for the plugin used:
+If you feel more like using [Sass](http://sass-lang.com/), it's basically the same, except for the plugin used:
 `npm install --save gulp-sass`
 ```coffee
 sass    = require 'gulp-sass'